 Poll Everywhere is not foolproof.
 Students are clever, and workarounds exist.
 Following these steps will not result in 100% attendance accuracy 100% of the time but using this method may streamline how you manage attendance in your classroom.

 - Institution-wide: In this workflow, Poll Everywhere is connected to your LMS.

 - Student Pays or Instructor: In this workflow, Poll Everywhere is not connected to an LMS.

 If you do not have either an Institution-wide, Instructor, or Student Pays account, then you do not have access to the features necessary to take attendance using Poll Everywhere.
 Contact Sales to learn more about these features.Contact Sales

 Step 1: Register students with Poll Everywhere

 You must register students with Poll Everywhere in order to track their attendance.
 If you do not register your students, you will not see their names after you take attendance.

 Import student rosters from your connected Learning Management System (LMS) into a Poll Everywhere participant group.
 This instantly creates a participant account for every student, and eliminates the need for spreadsheet uploads and student self-registration.
 Students are automatically organized into participant groups based on the course names from the LMS.

 For more information on importing student rosters into Poll Everywhere, please read the LMS integration section of the Poll Everywhere Instructor guide.

 Student Pays or Instructor

 Send students a personal invitation link.
 When students open this link, they will be prompted to certify their email, phone number, and to create a password.
 Instruct students to use their university email to avoid grading discrepancies that may occur from different emails.

 Organize students into participant groups based on course, such as ECON 101, with the invitation link or manually after students are registered.

-For more information on distributing personal invitation links to students, please read the distribute a link section of the Poll Everywhere Instructor guide.
+For more information on distributing personal invitation links to students, please visit our support center.